-Return Stacked U.S. Stocks & Managed Futures ETF
+Return Stacked® U.S. Stocks & Gold/Bitcoin ETF

-Adviser Toroso Investments, LLC Sub-Adviser Newfound Research LLC 234 West Florida Street, Suite 203 380 Washington Street, 2nd Floor Milwaukee, Wisconsin 53204 Wellesley Hills, MA 02481 Distributor Foreside Fund Services, LLC Futures Trading ReSolve Asset Management SEZC Three Canal Plaza, Suite 100 Advisor (Cayman) Portland, Maine 04101 90 North Church Street Strathvale House, 5th Floor Georgetown, Grand Cayman, Cayman Islands, KY1-9012 Custodian U.S. Bank National Association Administrator Tidal ETF Services LLC 1555 North Rivercenter Dr. 234 West Florida Street, Suite 203 Milwaukee, Wisconsin 53212 Milwaukee, WI 53204 Sub-Administrator, U.S. Bancorp Fund Services, LLC, Independent Cohen & Company, Ltd. Fund doing business as U.S. Bank Global Registered 1835 Market Street, Suite 310 Accountant, and Fund Services Public Accounting Philadelphia, PA 19103 Transfer 615 East Michigan Street Firm Agent Milwaukee, Wisconsin 53202 Legal Counsel Sullivan & Worcester LLP 1633 Broadway New York, NY 10019

-Investors may find more information about the Fund in the following documents:
+Adviser Tidal Investments LLC 234 West Florida Street, Suite 203 Milwaukee, WI 53204 Sub-Adviser Newfound Research LLC 380 Washington Street, 2nd Floor Wellesley Hills, MA 02481 Distributor Foreside Fund Services, LLC Three Canal Plaza, Suite 100 Portland, Maine 04101 Futures Trading Advisor ReSolve Asset Management SEZC (Cayman) 90 North Church Street Strathvale House, 5th Floor George Town, Grand Cayman, Cayman Islands, KY1-9012 Custodian U.S. Bank National Association 1555 North Rivercenter Dr. Milwaukee, Wisconsin 53212 Administrator Tidal ETF Services LLC 234 West Florida Street, Suite 203 Milwaukee, WI 53204 Sub-Administrator, Fund Accountant, and Transfer Agent U.S. Bancorp Fund Services, LLC, doing business as U.S. Bank Global Fund Services 615 East Michigan Street Milwaukee, Wisconsin 53202 Independent Registered Public Accounting Firm Cohen & Company, Ltd. 1835 Market Street, Suite 310 Philadelphia, PA 19103 Legal Counsel Sullivan & Worcester LLP 1251 Avenue of the Americas New York, NY 10020 nvestors may find more information about the Fund in the following documents:

 Statement of Additional Information: The Fund's SAI provides additional details about the investments of the Fund and certain other additional information.
-A current SAI dated August 30, 2023, as supplemented from time to time, is on file with the SEC and is herein incorporated by reference into this Prospectus.
+A current SAI dated May 22, 2025, as supplemented from time to time, is on file with the SEC and is herein incorporated by reference into this Prospectus.
 It is legally considered a part of this Prospectus.

-Annual/Semi-Annual Reports: Additional information about the Fund's investments will be available in the Fund's annual and semi-annual reports to shareholders.
+Annual/Semi-Annual Reports: Additional information about the Fund's investments will be available in the Fund's annual and semi-annual reports to shareholders and in Form N-CSR.
 In the annual report, you will find a discussion of the market conditions and investment strategies that significantly affected the Fund's performance after the first fiscal year the Fund is in operation.
+In Form N-CSR, you will find the Fund's annual and semi-annual financial statements.